agraef/pd-remote/README.md

 You can either put these lines into your local copy of pd-remote.el, or just add them to your .emacs.

+## Customization

+Two customization variables are defined in the `pd-remote` customization group (which is located in Emacs' `multimedia` group):

+- `pd-remote-pdsend`: Name of the pdsend executable.
+Normally this is just `"pdsend"`, but you may have to change this to the absolute pathname of the executable if it isn't on the system PATH (in which case Emacs will complain that it can't find the executable).
+- `pd-remote-port`: UDP port number (`"4711"` by default).
+Note that this number is also hard-coded into the pd-remote.pd abstraction.
+If you have to change the port number for some reason, then you also have to edit the abstraction accordingly.

 ## Troubleshooting

 If communication between Emacs and Pd fails to work, here are some things to watch out for:

 - The pdsend program needs to be installed and on the PATH.
-This program usually accompanies the different Pd flavors but may not always be on the PATH, so you may have to either copy it to a directory on your PATH, modify your PATH accordingly, or edit pd-remote.el to supply the absolute path under which pdsend can be found.
+This program usually accompanies the different Pd flavors but may not always be on the PATH, so you may have to either copy it to a directory on your PATH, modify your PATH accordingly, or edit the `pd-remote-pdsend` customization variable (see above) to supply the absolute path under which pdsend can be found.

 - pd-remote.pd needs to be loaded on the Pd side.
 Usually you will include it as an abstraction in the Pd patch that you're working with, but if that isn't possible then you can also just open the pd-remote.pd patch itself in Pd.

-- pd-remote.pd uses Pd's `netreceive` which can only listen on a given port in a single instance.
-Thus, if you use multiple instances of pd-remote.pd, you may see the error message `netreceive: listen failed: Address already in use`, and only one of the instances will actually be active at any one time.
+- pd-remote.pd uses Pd's `netreceive`.
+Only a single instance of this object can be listening on a given port at any time.
+Thus, if you use multiple instances of pd-remote.pd, you may see the error message `netreceive: listen failed: Address already in use`, and only one of the instances will actually be active.
 Incidentally, this also prevents a received message to be dispatched more than once, which is a good thing.
 On the other hand, if you happen to close the patch containing the active pd-remote instance, the connection to Emacs will be lost until you re-create a new pd-remote instance (or reopen one of the other patches containing such an instance).

-- If you change the UDP port number in pd-remote.el, you'll have to change pd-remote.pd accordingly.
+- Recall that if you change the UDP port number in the `pd-remote-port` customization variable (see above), you'll also have to change pd-remote.pd accordingly.

 - The same limitations also apply to the VS Code version of pd-remote.
-However, Baris' extension also provides some convenient configuration parameters which let you change the pdsend pathname and the UDP port number without having to edit the code of the extension.
+Baris' extension also provides some configuration parameters which let you change the pdsend pathname and the UDP port number if needed.

 ## Examples